peturv/ValheimMods/OsxModManager/README.md

 ## Quickstart
 1. Download & extract.
 2. Put files from ./scripts into `~/Library/Application Support/Steam/steamapps/common/Valheim` or wherever you have valheim.app and the BepInEx folder.
+3. Change permissions for the command file `chmod +x ~/Library/Application Support/Steam/steamapps/common/Valheim/valheim_modmanager.command"` in the console
-3. Run the `valheim_modmanager.command` file by double-clicking.
+4. Run the `valheim_modmanager.command` file by double-clicking.
 See [macOS complains about the script being from an unidentified developer].
-4. Follow the prompts.
+5. Follow the prompts.

 ## Background